 Antigens are proteins on the virus wall, which allow the virus to invade cells or reproduce.
 They also serve as a target for the host's immune system.
-Detailed knowledge of specific COVID-19 antigen(s) is limited.
+Detailed knowledge of specific SARS-CoV-2 antigen(s) is limited.
 Most pipeline vaccines aim to induce an immune response against the viral Spike (S) protein.
 The S protein allows the virus to invade a host cell by binding to the cell surface receptor angiotensin-converting enzyme 2 (ACE2), which is part of the renin-angiotensin system that controls blood pressure.
-However, it is still unclear how different forms and/or variants of the S protein used in different candidates relate to each other; and how strong immunity responses towards different antigens will be5.
+However, it is still unclear how different forms and/or variants of the S protein used in different candidates relate to each other; and how strong immunity responses towards different antigens will be11.

-There are concerns that excessive targeting of the S protein without enough focus on other structural elements of COVID-19 may cause the virus to mutate and lead to an immune exhaustion or immune escape.
+There are concerns that excessive targeting of the S protein without enough focus on other structural elements of SARS-CoV-2 may cause the virus to mutate and lead to an immune exhaustion or immune escape.
 We already see a precedent for this in the influenza virus.
 Targeted antigens – haemaglutinin (H) and neuraminidase inhibitors(N) – mutate and lessen the effectiveness of the seasonal influenza vaccine.

 Current COVID-19 vaccine candidate landscape